 Selection and Description of Participants

 During the 12-month time period from February, 2004 through February, 2005, Dr. Scott Caroll, M.D. conducted this initial clinical study focused on the "Fiji Titi /Fiji Tea" product created by Nature's Nurse®.
 The patient sample included 84 patients between the ages of 3 and 74; male and female.
-These patients had 2 or more symptoms related to the common cold: nasal congestion; runny nose; sore throat; headache; cough (with or without chest congestion); and malaise.
+These patients had two or more symptoms related to the common cold: nasal congestion, runny nose, sore throat, headache, cough (with or without chest congestion) and malaise.

-The recommended protocol for product use was: 2 full droppers of concentrated fluidextract to 1 cup of water, 4 times daily (morning, noon, evening and bedtime) for two days.
+The recommended protocol for product use was two full droppers of concentrated fluid extract to one cup of water, four times daily (morning, noon, evening and bedtime) for two days.

 This statement has not been evaluated by the US Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 The products listed on this site are not to be considered substitutes for professional medical care.
 If you are sick, you should consult your physician.
 If you are currently taking any medication, consult your physician before you decide to use any herbal or other natural related products.
 This site and the products listed on it are not intended to diagnose, treat, cure or prevent any specific disease, nor are they appropriate as a substitute for professional care or medical consultation.
 These statements have not been evaluated by the Food and Drug Administration.